thegodfatherbeeearth/quartz/content/My projects/buytrx.md

 For the past five years of my life I have been constantly trying to make tech products.
 First web2, then web3.
 I have made a gazillion MVPs, however, none got actual usage.
 AND!
 They got no usage not because people found my products useless, but because I simply did no distribution AT ALL.

 This is why I created buytrx.org - to try out various things and see how to distribute a product and make people use it and love it.
-And so far I have tried out many things and I have learned A TON!
+And so far I have tried many things and I have learned A TON!
 In the end, I wouldn't be writing this article if not the mind shift that has happend to me during the past month thanks to buytrx.org.
 My life has irreversibly changed forever.